 ② Corrosion resistance and heat treatment of martensitic stainless steel

-Heat treatment of martensitic stainless steel can not only change the mechanical properties, but also have different effects on the corrosion resistance.
+Heat treatment of martensitic stainless steel not only alters its mechanical properties, but also affects its corrosion resistance in various ways.

 ③ The heat treatment process method and function of martensitic stainless steel

 Different annealing methods can be used depending on the desired outcome:

 - Low-temperature annealing (sometimes referred to as incomplete annealing) can be used if the goal is to reduce hardness, facilitate processing, and relieve stress.
 The heating temperature is usually between 740-780℃, and the hardness can be maintained at 180-230HB after air cooling or furnace cooling.